-Prerequisite: Journalism 101 with a grade of "C" or better.
-Ability to type.

-Recommended: Concurrent enrolbment in Journalism 202 for Journalism majors.
+Prorquisie: Journalism 101 with a grade of "C" or bear.
+Recommended: Concurrent envolument in Journalism 202 for Journalism majors.

 Offers study and practice in analysis of structure and effectiveness of written materials, rewriting, correction of errors, proofreading, headline writing, news and picture evaluation, and page design.
 Opportunity is provided to work with the staff on the campus newspaper.
 Required of all journalism majors.
+Ability to type will be beneficial.

-217 Publication Laboratory (2) CSU RPT 3
+217 Publication Laboratory (2) CSU